 Confused?
 These differences actually emphasize one of the key features that makes ERP systems such powerful business tools—their flexibility.
 An ERP software system can increase your throughput and help grow your business by being precisely tailored to your business’s needs.
 And just like your business is different from your competitors, your ERP solution should fit your business and be responsive to your unique needs.

-Read on to learn a bit more about ERPs, their history, and how they have evolved over the years to become such a useful business tool.
+Read on to learn more about ERPs, their history, and how they have evolved over the years to become such a useful business tool.

 ERPs connect every aspect of your business

 In a nutshell, an ERP allows you to better plan your enterprise’s resources.
 (See what we did there?)
-Because all of your various business functions are integrated within an ERP, you can better manage your business as a whole, collaborate easier between departments, and get orders out the door, and into your customer’s hands, faster.
+Because all your various business functions are integrated within an ERP, you can better manage your business as a whole, collaborate more easily between departments, and get orders out the door and into your customer’s hands faster.

 A brief history of ERP

 At this time, manufacturers needed a better way to manage, track, and control their inventory.
-Basic software solutions, known as MRPs or Material Requirements Planning systems were developed to meet their needs.
-These systems helped manufacturers monitor inventory, reconcile balances, as well as included very basic manufacturing, purchasing, and delivery functions.
+Basic software solutions, known as MRPs or Material Requirements Planning systems, were developed to meet their needs.
+These systems helped manufacturers monitor inventory and reconcile balances, as well as included very basic manufacturing, purchasing, and delivery functions.

-Through the 1970s more and more manufacturers started to adopt MRP systems, and the systems themselves got more sophisticated.
-By the 1980s MRP systems evolved into what became known as MRP II or Manufacturing Resource Planning systems.
-More manufacturing processes were added into the original MRP systems, and these MRP II systems had expanded capabilities and were better able to handle scheduling and production processes.
+Through the 1970s, more and more manufacturers started to adopt MRP systems, and the systems themselves became more sophisticated.
+By the 1980s, MRP systems evolved into what became known as MRP II or Manufacturing Resource Planning systems.
+More manufacturing processes were added to the original MRP systems, and these MRP II systems had expanded capabilities and were better able to handle scheduling and production processes.

-In the 1990s the first true ERP systems came into use.
-These systems further expanded beyond the basic inventory control and manufacturing processes of previous iterations to include other departments and functions, such as accounting, finance, and sales.
+In the 1990s, the first true ERP systems came into use.
+These systems further expanded beyond previous iterations’ basic inventory control and manufacturing processes to include other departments and functions, such as accounting, finance, and sales.
 These systems set the stage for ERP solutions as we’ve come to know them today, by integrating multiple processes and departments into one system.

 Today’s ERPs are fully integrated systems that can connect every department and all aspects of your business in one place.
 Modern ERPs provide a company with a powerful, real-time tool that runs a single, shared database of information, which can be accessed by every department in an organization.

-The ERPs of today are also extremely flexible and vendors offer a variety of tools, features and functionalities, designed to meet the unique needs and challenges of different industries.
+The ERPs of today are also highly flexible, and ERP vendors offer a variety of tools, features and functionalities designed to meet the unique needs and challenges of different industries.

 Modern ERP solutions not only include manufacturing, supply chain management, and financial and accounting capabilities, but they also can have advanced reporting and business intelligence, sales force and marketing automation, CRM management, and project management functionalities.

-And you certainly don’t need to be a huge company to get the benefits of an ERP.
-Find a vendor that specializes in your industry, and works with companies of your size and scale.
-These vendors will have solutions that are designed to fit businesses like you, and can give you the connectivity and integration to power your business forward.
+You certainly don’t need to be a huge company to get the benefits of an ERP.
+Find a vendor that specializes in your industry and works with companies of your size and scale.
+These vendors will have solutions that are designed to fit businesses like yours, and can give you the connectivity and integration to power your business forward.